fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 ### Results
 * Fedora Cinnamon was eliminated for `dnfdragora` being it's only graphical package manager out of the box.
-  * I may bring it back later and manually install Gnome Software just to see a non-Mint implementation of Cinnamon.
+  * I may bring it back later and manually install GNOME Software just to see a non-Mint implementation of Cinnamon.
+* Nobara has been eliminated.
+The main version of it only includes a terrible custom software manager.
+  * In the GNOME version, the fact that their custom software pops up to update things instead of just leaving that to GNOME Software (which is still there) is unnecessary noise that I just found annoying.
+At least at an initial inspection, it didn't seem to add anything to the GNOME experience, so all that was left that I saw to redeem it was the Nobara Tweaks app, which looks like it was thrown together at a code jam and then never improved again.
+  * Didn't even bother checking out the KDE version after the GNOME version.
+* PikaOS was eliminated because I couldn't even get the boot-able ISO to run in the VM.